Laurence-Cullen/cuneiform/README.md

 # Neural Machine Translation of Cuneiform

+Progress!
+Managed to get a 12.38 BLEU score translating from Sumerian transliterations to English!
+This was trained from 13,000 unique sentence pairs on the Google AutoML Translation platform.

 Inspired by the Ashurbanipal exhibition at the British Museum and a [book](https://www.amazon.co.uk/Cuneiform-Irving-Finkel/dp/0714111880) on [cuneiform](https://en.wikipedia.org/wiki/Cuneiform) writing from my excellent friend [Ellie Winter](https://eleanorwinter.com).
 I found that pretty much all the Cuneiform ever transliterated and translated is stored in a single digital library initiative.
 Some ~80,000 lines of cuneiform have been translated leaving almost 1.7 million lines for which no english translations have been generated.

 This repository is a store of my efforts towards neural machine translation of languages written in cuneiform including Sumerian, Akkadian, Hittite and others.
 It appears that a group of several researchers have been funded to work on machine translation of these language but so far no papers have been puplished other than [the one announcing](http://www.aclweb.org/anthology/W17-2202) the funding of the project and a high level description the NLP pipeline they plan to build.
 However it appears they planned to use more classical and hardcoded NLP techniques based on large quantities of human knowledge and dissection of the transliterated text.
 I saw the oppurtunity to use more flexible and modern techniques such as unsupervised word tokenisation and word embeddings in addition to transfer learning and attention based sequence models to attack the problem in a knowledge agnostic fashion.